browniebroke/django-codemod/docs/index.rst

 Welcome to Django Codemod's documentation!
 ==========================================

-Collections of libCST codemodder to help upgrades to newer versions of Django.
+A tool to help upgrade Django projects to newer version of the framework by automatically fixing deprecations.

 .. toctree::
    :caption: User Guide